vxq/js/README.md

 This means I wouldn't be able to use the logic for NPCs in flatland, but that may be of secondary value.

+Okay, how about dialing this back one notch: it should be setting the destination, not the direction, because any otherwise it requires pathfinding in the ui when the common interface doesn't have enough information to do that.
+We'll retain the concept of the promises that cancel when the destination is reached, but not implement any other queuing there.
+Issuing a new goTo will cancel one that's already in progress.

 ---

 <!-- end of branch section -->